Redfin vs. Realtor: An Easy Choice

 Redfin fees

-When you sell with a Redfin agent, you can expect to save between 20–30% in realtor commission fees.
+When you sell with a Redfin agent, you can expect to save 20–30% in realtor commission fees.

 Do I need to pay the buyer's agent?